 This is a fabulous keto antipasto salad!
 I hope you love it too!

 Do you need more veggie recipes?
-This easy low carb grilled garlic parmesan zucchini is amazing!
+Try this easy low carb grilled garlic parmesan zucchini.

 - 8 oz mozzarella balls